Spanish Beginners (FLS1130)

 Teaching methods are based on interactive language development tasks, such as pair / group work and role-playing, and include the study of short texts, oral development work and listening comprehension exercises.
 Learning activities are supported by various media, including audio, video / DVD, and, where appropriate, computer software.
 The module is taught as far as possible in the target language.

 You will be expected to spend time studying outside the class (between 3-5 hours per week) and we provide guidance, facilities and materials to help you develop your expertise as an independent language learner.
 For this module, you will be asked to consolidate your class work by learning vocabulary and structures, and by reading, watching or listening to material in Spanish.
 You will also be expected to complete the exercise book/workbook on a self-study basis, prepare exercises and activities for the class, to write short assignments and generally acquire a repertoire of effective language learning strategies.
-You will receive regular feedback on your progress from class activities, homework assignments etc. You will also receive formal feedback on the In-Class Tests, including suggestions for what and how to improve and identifying your own strategies for improvement.
+You will receive regular feedback on your progress from class activities, homework assignments etc.

 Learning activities and teaching methods (given in hours of study time)